Our aim is clear:

 - A polynomial identity therefore means the two polynomials are actually the same expression.

-- That logic powers both coefficient comparison and the method of undetermined coefficients.
+- That makes the method of undetermined coefficients possible.

 1. Identities vs. Polynomial Equality